-Helpforce (‘we’, ‘us’, ‘our’) are at the forefront of a national movement to improve the lives of NHS staff, patients and our communities through the power of volunteering.
-We committed to protecting and respecting your privacy.
+Helpforce (‘we’, ‘us’, ‘our’) is on a mission to accelerate the impact of volunteering in health and care.
+We are committed to protecting and respecting your privacy.
 This policy, together with any other documents referred to on it, sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our practices regarding your personal data and how we will treat it.

 Our address is New Wing Somerset House, Strand, London, England, WC2R 1LA:

-Our website is https://helpforce.community/ and is owned and operated by UnitedUs.
+Our website is https://helpforce.community/ and is owned and operated by This is Creative Ltd (t/a Nuom).

 Under the General Data Protection Regulation (Regulation (EU) 2016/679) (‘GDPR’) and Data Protection Act 2018 (‘the Act’), personal data is defined as ‘any information relating to an identified or identifiable natural person (‘data subject’), by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person’.